-Article 3 - Response from a requested authority
+Article 5 Response from a requested authority

-- 1. A response to a consultation notice shall be made in writing, using the format set out in Annex II, by overnight courier, facsimile or electronic means and, unless otherwise specified by the requesting authority, shall be addressed to the designated contact point of the requesting authority contemplated in Article 1. - 2.
-The requested authority shall provide the requesting authority as soon as possible and no later than within 20 working days of receipt of the consultation notice with:
+- 1. A response to a consultation notice shall be made in writing, using the format set out in Annex II, by post, facsimile or secure electronic means.
+It shall be addressed to the designated contact point of the requesting authority referred to in Article 2, unless otherwise specified by the requesting authority. - 2.
+The requested authority shall provide the requesting authority as soon as possible and no later than 20 working days after receipt of the consultation notice with: - (a) all relevant information requested in the consultation notice, including any views or reservations in relation to the acquisition by the proposed acquirer; - (b) all essential information, on its own initiative.

-- (a) all relevant information requested in the consultation notice, including any views or reservations in relation to the acquisition by the proposed acquirer; and - (b) any other essential information, on its own initiative. - 3.
-If, due to exceptional circumstances, the requested authority is likely not to be able to meet the time limit set out in paragraph 2, it shall promptly inform the requesting authority, indicating the reasons for the delay and an estimated date of response. - 4.
-If, due to exceptional circumstances, the requested authority is not able to provide all the required information in time for meeting the time limit set out in paragraph 2, it shall: - (a) provide such information as is already available within the time limit set out in paragraph 2, using the format set out in Annex II; and - (b) provide any missing information as soon as it becomes available and in a manner which ensures that any necessary action may proceed expediently (including, by way of derogation from Article 3(1), verbally). - 5.
-If the requested information is provided verbally pursuant to Article 3(4)(b), it shall subsequently be confirmed in writing in accordance with Article 3(1).
+- 3. Where the requested authority considers it likely that it will not be able to meet the time limit set out in paragraph 2, it shall promptly inform the requesting authority, indicating the reasons for the delay and an estimated date of response, and shall provide regular feedback on the progress made.
+Any delay shall be limited to justified cases of necessity. - 4.
+Where, due to justified cases of necessity, the requested authority is not able to provide all the required information in time for meeting the time limit set out in paragraph 2, it shall: - (a) provide the information which is already available within the time limit set out in paragraph 2, using the format set out in Annex II; - (b) provide any missing information as soon as it becomes available and in a manner, including verbally, which ensures that any necessary action may proceed expediently. - 5.
+If the requested information is provided verbally pursuant to point (b) of paragraph 4, it shall subsequently be confirmed in writing in accordance with paragraph 1, unless the competent authorities involved agree otherwise.

-Article 4 - Procedures for consultation
+Article 6 Procedures for consultation

-- 1. The requesting authority and the requested authority shall communicate in relation to a consultation notice and the response using the most expedient means from among those set out in Articles 2(2) and 3(1), taking due account of confidentiality considerations, correspondence times, the volume of material to be communicated and the ease of access to the information by the requesting authority. - 2.
-The information provided by competent authorities shall, to the best of their knowledge after due inquiry, be complete, accurate and up to date. - 3.
-Upon receipt of a consultation notice, the requested authority shall communicate with the requesting authority in a timely manner if it requires any clarification in relation to the precise information requested.
-The requesting authority shall, in turn, respond promptly to any clarifications requested by the requested authority. - 4.
-If the information requested is held by another authority in the same Member State as the requested authority but which does not constitute a competent authority for the purposes of Article 24 of Directive 2013/36/EU, the requested authority shall undertake best efforts to collect the information promptly and transmit it to the requesting authority in accordance with Article 3.
-If the information requested is held by another authority in a different Member State or by another authority in the same Member State which constitutes a competent authority for the purposes of Article 24 of Directive 2013/36/EU, the requested authority shall promptly inform the requesting authority.
+- 1. The requesting authority and the requested authority shall communicate in relation to a consultation notice and the response using the most expedient means from among those set out in Article 3(3) and Article 5(1), taking due account of confidentiality considerations, correspondence times, the volume of material to be communicated and the ease of access to the information by the requesting authority. - 2.
+The information provided by the requested authority shall, to the best of its knowledge, be complete, accurate and up to date. - 3.
+Upon receipt of a consultation notice, the requested authority shall communicate with the requesting authority in a timely manner where it needs any clarification in relation to the information requested. - The requesting authority shall in turn respond promptly to any clarifications requested by the requested authority. - 4.
+If the information requested is held by another authority of the same Member State as the requested authority but which does not constitute a competent authority for the purposes of Article 24 of Directive 2013/36/EU, the requested authority shall undertake best efforts to collect the information promptly and transmit it to the requesting authority in accordance with Article 5.

+If the information requested is held by another authority of a different Member State or by another authority of the same Member State which constitutes a competent authority for the purposes of Article 24 of Directive 2013/36/EU, the requested authority shall promptly inform the requesting authority thereof.